louwerse/website/content/papers/_index.md

 _Conference and working papers_

+**2020**

+Baumann, M., Bolet, D., Campbell, R., Louwerse, T., Pedersen, H.H., Schakel, W., Zittel, T. (2020) The Responsiveness of MPs to Citizen-Initiated Policy Queries; A Proposal for a Pre-Analysis Plan.
+Paper presented at the ECPR Virtual General Conference, 24-28 August.

 **2019**

 Louwerse, T. & Van Dijk R. (2019) Reporting the polls: The quality of media reporting of vote intention polls in the Netherlands.
 Paper Presented at the ECPR General Conference, Wroclaw, 4-7 September.